kal-kyokya/kal-kyokya/weeklyWorkLog/README.md

 ### 🌟 <b>Highlights of the Week</b>
 - <b>Memorable moment / breakthrough / proud event</b>: The synchronicities experienced as I step out to get me some food.
 Seeing myself, more and more, ```embodying DLHI``` from the looks, through the deeds, to the being.
-- <b>Quote, inspiration, or personal reflection</b>: ```"Every great man is an actor of his own ideal"``` - Jordan B. Peterson paraphrasing Friedrich Mietzsche.
-This in alignment with breakthrough segment serves a indication of the present of meaning on the path being trailblazed.
+- <b>Quote, inspiration, or personal reflection</b>: ```"Every great man is an actor of his own ideal"``` - Jordan B. Peterson paraphrasing Friedrich Nietzsche.
+This is in alignment with the above 'breakthrough segment' and serves as proof indicating of the present of meaning on this path trailblazed by Dem.

 ---